Digging into the Charter System: Has it Been Good for NASCAR?

 “Whether you’re racing a charter team or an open team, and you only have purse money to rely on, you’re going to be very limited,” Robinson said.
 “Your upside, for the most part, is going to be through your funding, whether that would be a driver with funding or a group of sponsors to make up your total revenue.
 Then it’s down to what it costs.

-You be the judge: The No. 55 team failed to qualify for the Daytona 500 and elected not to run the Martinsville and Richmond in April, Dover and Michigan in June and Watkins Glen in August, while most recently electing to skip the second Martinsville, Texas and Phoenix events.
+You be the judge: The No. 55 team failed to qualify for the Daytona 500 and elected not to run at Martinsville and Richmond in April, Dover and Michigan in June and Watkins Glen in August.
+They most recently elected to skip the second Martinsville, Texas, and Phoenix events.

 Meanwhile, Ware, owner of Rick Ware Racing has a bit of a different philosophy on the charter system.
 In fact, he’s the only owner in the sport that solely runs an open car close to full-time.

-Ware made the hop to the Cup Series prior to the 2017 season, and in his first year as a team owner at the top level, the No. 51 car sits 41st in owner points, qualifying for 28 events.
+Ware made the hop to the Cup Series prior to the 2017 season.
+In his first year as a team owner at the top level, the No. 51 car sits 41st in owner points, qualifying for 28 events.
 The team has cracked the top 30 on three occasions (Kansas twice and Charlotte in the spring) with Timmy Hill and B.J.
 McLeod.

 When it comes to purchasing a charter, they sell for an undisclosed amount of money.
 Some contain more value than others, but competing without one at all has been difficult for RWR.

-“I don’t know how it (charter) could be valued in my opinion,” Ware said of what value the system has.
-“I know the argument is that if somebody has a deal they have to go to a charter team and the only way to get yourself in is to buy your way in.
+“I don’t know how it (charter) could be valued in my opinion,” Ware said of the system.
+“I know the argument is that if somebody has a deal, they have to go to a charter team and the only way to get yourself in is to buy your way in.

 “The difference between this and other sports is you still have to have funding on a race-to-race basis.
 Just because you have a charter doesn’t mean all of the problems are solved.
 On the open deal, you can’t make it work all year long unless you do have some funding.
 We’ve struggled to make it work and make sense.
 If you’re a couple of the other teams who have a charter and run an open team, it kind of makes sense because you have a guaranteed income.
 As far as actually how it affects the charter costs, I’m not convinced that it hurts it or helps it at this point. ”

-The primary goal for the race team is to purchase a charter, but that’s easier said than done, especially when new teams are being entered into the Cup Series in 2018 (No. 12 Penske team) that have the resources to easily buy out a smaller team.
+The primary goal for the race team is to purchase a charter, but that’s easier said than done.
+New teams are being entered into the Cup Series in 2018 (like the No. 12 Penske team) that have the resources to outspend Ware.

-However, Ware believes that NASCAR does all it can to help the smaller teams, at least in terms of making it to the track.
+However, the car owner believes that NASCAR does all it can to help the smaller teams, at least in terms of making it to the track.

-One thing that keeps coming up is money.
-Obviously, that’s what NASCAR is run upon but take for instance any business.
+This system, of course, was designed for financial gain.
+Obviously, that’s what NASCAR is run for but take, for instance, any business.
 Own a pizza joint?
-Say you make $3 million the first year your in business and repeat that for the next nine years.
-That will thoroughly cover the costs of the dough, sauce and extra ingredients — meaning the business has value.
+Say you make $3 million the first year you’re in business and repeat that for the next nine years.
+That will thoroughly cover the costs of the dough, sauce, and extra ingredients — meaning the business has value.

-Ultimately, that’s what these smaller teams are trying to do on a low budget.
+Ultimately, that’s what these smaller teams are trying to do by working towards one of these medallions.
 The charter system has cut down the costs to a degree, but there is still more that Ware, specifically, would like to see done.

-“The option of taking the charter away after three years—that’s not a guarantee that they would do that if you’re in the bottom three, so teams have to go lease them around,” he said.
-“I don’t think they ever thought that’s what happened.
+“The option of taking the charter away after three years — that’s not a guarantee that they would do that if you’re in the bottom three, so teams have to go lease them around,” he said.
+“I don’t think they ever thought that’s what would happen.
 I don’t think there was really any way to plan that.
 People have done it, so it’s this round robin of making sure no team is in the bottom three spots for three years in a row.

 “I think it was implemented, and I don’t want to speak out of turn, but it was really implemented because they were worried about people starting and parking.
 Nobody is doing that anymore at this level.
 That would be the only change that I would like to see.
 Really, one of the biggest sports in the world, definitely the biggest motorsport in the world, you have the opportunity to be here.
 A common person like myself, I don’t think we have any opportunity to be in other sports at this level.
 It’s really hard, but at the end of the day, NASCAR does give you the platform to make it a viable business.”